 ABA Connections offers group services at a ratio of 3:1 (children:facilitator).
 Therefore, all group participants must be able to safely participate within this ratio.

 To ensure the safety of all group participants, children with aggression towards adults or peers are not permitted in the group setting.
 If a group participant engages in aggressive or violent behaviours during a group session, they will not be permitted to return to the center for future sessions.

 ABA Connections does offer 1:1 supports and can develop programming to address aggression with the end goal of group participation.

 Our groups are designed for children and youth with Autism Spectrum Disorder, however we are an inclusive centre and do not require any diagnosis for individual or group services.
 We run our groups using the principles of ABA and this method is effective for children and youth of all ages and abilities.

-You can contact Morgan, our Youth and Group Coordinator, through e-mail or phone at any time to discuss programming!
+You can contact Amelia, our Acting Director of Client Services, through e-mail or phone at any time to discuss programming!